 Given the political and legal uncertainty, what is big business to do?
 Nearly half of the Fortune 500, for example, is taking steps to track and reduce their carbon emissions.
 Those companies are also trying to improve energy efficiencies and to increase their consumption of renewable energy, according to the Power Forward 3.0 report.
 And as the cost of the technologies and the fuels drop, companies are striving to do more and more.

 So, it would stand to reason that the businesses listed in that report support efforts to bring states into compliance.
 Practically speaking, their customers are demanding a greener presence and they are meeting that market demand.
-Some of the companies included are: Bank of America, Microsoft, Facebook, Google, IBM, Proctor & Gamble, General Mills, Kellogg Company and Wal-Mart Stores.
+Some of the companies included are: Bank of America, Microsoft, Facebook, Google, IBM, Procter & Gamble, General Mills, Kellogg Company and Wal-Mart Stores.

 “We already knew Donald Trump and Scott Pruitt reject science, but this smearing of the Clean Power Plan’s massive public benefits shows they reject basic math, too,” Liz Perera, the climate policy director at the Sierra Club told The Hill.
 “The Trump administration’s assault on the Clean Power Plan is about one thing and one thing only: helping corporate polluters profit.”